Eagle Owl

 Photo by Harvey Reed: https://www.pexels.com/photo/an-owl-sitting-on-a-tree-5893464/

-With their razor-sharp talons and hooked beaks, owls can swiftly capture and dispatch their prey.
-Some species, like the great horned owl, can take down prey that is much larger than themselves.
+Equipped with razor-sharp talons and powerful hooked beaks, owls are efficient predators.
+Some species, like the great horned owl, can take down prey larger than themselves, including rabbits and other birds of prey.

 An owl perched in a tree searching for food.